Mayor's Community Engagement Workshops and Neighborhood Awards

-The City of Fort Worth Neighborhood Awards recognizes community efforts to revitalize, socialize, engage, collaborate, get healthy and communicate with neighbors.
-Winning projects and programs rarely have big budgets—they simply fill a need and involve everyone in the community!
+The City of Fort Worth Neighborhood Awards recognize community efforts to revitalize, socialize, engage, collaborate, get healthy and communicate with neighbors.
+Winning projects and programs rarely have big budgets — they simply fill a need and involve everyone in the community!

 Neighborhoods can be recognized for beautification and revitalization efforts, social and cultural events, collaborative projects, health and wellness efforts, and excellent communications efforts.

-The Mayor’s Community Engagement Workshops & 2017 Neighborhood Awards will be held from 8:30 a.m.-2 p.m.
+The 2017 Mayor’s Community Engagement Workshops & Neighborhood Awards were held 8:30 a.m.-2 p.m.
 Jan.
-20 at the Riley Center at Southwestern Baptist Theological Seminary, 1701 W. Boyce Ave.
+20 at the Riley Center at Southwestern Baptist Theological Seminary.

-Before the awards luncheon, neighbors may choose to attend up to three workshops with topics including Crime Prevention Strategies, Neighborhood Revitalization, The War on Litter and more.
+Before the awards luncheon, neighbors chose to attend up to three workshops with topics including Crime Prevention Strategies, Neighborhood Revitalization, The War on Litter and more.

 Here are some examples of winning projects and ideas.